The Long Shadow of Scandinavian Design

 PRINCIPLES OF SCANDINAVIAN DESIGN

-There’s talk of a ’new chapter’ in the story of Scandinavian style and a clean break from the Mid-century modern’s lessons.
-However, there’s little indication of a marked change in plot.
+There's been considerable discussion about a 'new chapter' in the tale of Scandinavian style and a clear departure from the principles of mid-century modern design.
+Yet, there's minimal evidence of a significant shift in narrative.

 PHOTO OF CHAIRS HANGINGHANS JØRGEN WEGNER'S CH31 AND THE CHAIR AND BØRGE MOGENSENS BM155